yitzchak/nontrivial-gray-streams/README.md

 > the additional note that no implementation provides a generic
 > STREAMP but does not provide generic versions of INPUT-STREAM-P and
 > OUTPUT-STREAM-P. This means that either an implementation supports
-> all three generic predicats, it supports INPUT-STREAM-P and
+> all three generic predicates, it supports INPUT-STREAM-P and
 > OUTPUT-STREAM-P but not STREAMP, or it does not support any of these
 > three generic predicates.
 Therefore, on implementations that do not
 > support these three generic predicates subclassing
 > [FUNDAMENTAL-INPUT-STREAM][] or [FUNDAMENTAL-OUTPUT-STREAM][] is
 > required.

-## STREAMP
+### STREAMP
 *Generic Function*

 ```common-lisp